Blue Dragon (TV series)

-Blue Dragon (stylized as BLUE DRAGON) is a Japanese anime television series adaptation of the Blue Dragon video game series.
+Blue Dragon (stylized in all caps) is a Japanese anime television series adaptation of the video game series Blue Dragon by Mistwalker.
 The series was produced by Studio Pierrot and broadcast on TV Tokyo.
 The first season ran for 51 episodes from April 2007 to March 2008.
 The second season, titled Blue Dragon: Trials of the Seven Shadows, ran for 51 episodes from April 2008 to March 2009.
 In North America, the series was licensed by Viz Media.

 Plot

 As Shu's village was being attacked by an unknown enemy, he and his friends, Jiro and Kluke decide to defend their home.
 They soon meet Zola and receive the powers of Shadow, an ability that lets them transform their shadow into a powerful monster.
 Shu receives one of the most powerful monsters, Blue Dragon, and they all set out to defeat their enemy.